Link Search Menu Expand Document

 STEP #6 - Wait for your changes to be accepted

-Once an MDI maintainer reviews and merges your changes into the definitive repository, you will see evidence of them by reloading this web page:
+If you made a serious pull request, once an MDI maintainer reviewed and merged your changes into the definitive repository, you would see evidence of them by reloading this web page.